Once upon a time...

 You can also print out these Princess birthday party placecards and napkin holders to place on your party table:

-If the Princess birthday party is at night, you can line the pathway to your house with brown lunch bags half filled with sand and with a candle inside of each.
-The bags glow magnificently once you light the candles (make sure you put the candle in the middle of the sand so that it doesn't get close to burning the paper).
+If the Princess birthday party is at night, you can line the pathway to your house with brown lunch bags half filled with sand.
+Put a candle inside of each.
+The bags glow magnificently once you light the candles (make sure you put the candle in the middle so that it doesn’t get close to burning the paper).

 For an added magical touch, you can decorate with white Christmas lights.
 Inside, you can drape colorful plastic table covers all over the ceiling to transform your living room into a charming ballroom.
 In the bathroom on the mirror, you can write with a washable marker "Mirror, Mirror on the wall, who's the prettiest of them all?".